Kaleab-A/plot-organizer/README.md

 ## Status

-- Models, group expansion, shared limits implemented.
-- Minimal UI with grid grow (+row/+col) implemented.
-- Service stubs present for load/render/layout/export/project.
+- ✅ CSV loading with automatic type inference
+- ✅ Plot creation with x, y, hue, SEM column, and groups
+- ✅ SEM (Standard Error of the Mean) with shaded regions
+- ✅ Group faceting (multi-select columns, up to 50 combinations)
+- ✅ Shared axes across grouped plots
+- ✅ Automatic aggregation of duplicate values
+- ✅ Plot settings for position and spanning
+- ✅ Grid management (add/remove rows/cols)
+- ✅ Whole-grid export to PDF/SVG/EPS/PNG

-See `design.md` for the complete design plan.
+See `design.md` for the complete design plan and `QUICKSTART.md` for usage guide.